 In this difficult time, your health is more important than ever.
-Dental hygiene may not seem like a priority right now but in reality, it may be more important than ever.
+Oral hygiene treatments in our Plano, TX office may not seem like a priority right now, but in reality, it may be more important than ever.
 Research shows that many oral health ailments can lead to greater systemic health issues.

 However, the opposite is also true in that many serious health issues sometimes first reveal themselves by a decline in your oral health.
 If you are practicing regular oral hygiene but your oral health is still suffering, you may be dealing with a health issue of which you are unaware.
 To help protect your health, it is a good idea to understand this connection between your oral health and your general health.